icfehr/Team_F_Project/README.md

 FILES AND FILE STRUCTURE

-CODE - Where the game files are located
+CODE -- Where the game files are located
     /code/Flask_Server_backend/ -- Where the games server project files are held see server readme for more details on installation and running within a local enviroment
     /code/Local_Launcher/ -- Where the renpy executable files are held,  these are nicely organized within the game folder when compiled The project F folder holds a compiled version with an executable as gamefiles are formatted in machine code by default without being decompiled.

-    as such /code/Local_Launcher/Project_F -- will hold a compiled version and /code/Local_Launcher/Raw -- will hold a decompiled version that can be used to reference the internal code.
+    /code/Local_Launcher/Project_F -- will hold a compiled version /code/Local_Launcher/Raw -- will hold a decompiled version that can be used to reference the internal code.

 DOC -- Documentation and Project files used to plan and create the project